 Operation Hurricane Prepare is designed so that individuals, organizations and community groups can be prepared in the event of this natural disaster.
-This project guide is for organizers but could easily be adapted to help individuals prepare as well.
+This project guide is for organizers but could easily be adapted to help individuals and families prepare as well.

 Note: These activities are presented as steps, but you can choose to do one, some or all, in any order.
 You can also either organize a group or simply help one neighbor or friend with these ways to prepare.
 Your efforts, big or small, could save lives.

 Step 1: SECURE VITAL DOCUMENTS

 A hurricane can erase the vital documents and records of our lives instantly.
 Organize a group effort to help people in your community have copies of all their important documents available in one place.
 When you set up a group document duplication event, community members can meet in one central location to make copies quickly and easily.
 This activity is suitable for business sponsorship, so consider this as you make your plans.

 Set up your system to ensure that people can keep track of their materials.
 Exercise vigilance so documents are not lost, misplaced or left unprotected.
 In addition to making hard copies, consider advising attendees on how to store information in a secure online location.

 - Vital Document Checklist for advance distribution - in this kit

 - A central meeting location with a high-volume copier – consider community centers, churches, and local businesses

 - Reams of copy paper to accommodate your group’s size.
 Consider asking a business for sponsorship and donation of materials.